 A significant amount of research has been done to show that the student’s experience outside of the classroom can often times be just as significant towards his or her development as the time spent within the classroom.
 The advisor role offers professionals opportunities to facilitate student development outside of the classroom.
 Often students will point to their experience in a student organization as the most meaningful experience in their college career.
 With that in mind, it is important to note that the role of the advisor is a very important one.
 Information or assistance of any kind is always available to faculty or staff members seeking more resources on advising.

-Northern Illinois University is host to over 300 different student organizations.
-Annually 60-65 organizations are recognized by and receive funding from Northern Illinois University’s Student Association.
+We host to over 300 different student organizations.
+Annually 60-65 organizations are recognized by and receive funding from the Student Association.
 This guide is designed to provide the advisor with concrete information on how to be a successful advisor.
 While advising an organization does require some additional time demands, the rewards gained by advising more than compensate for this.

 The real definition of an advisor floats somewhere between being a counselor, supervisor, educator, and mentor, in which no single label applies entirely to the role.
 An advisor is one who gives ideas, shares insight, provides a different perspective, and counsels.
 In general, advisors have three main functions:

-Student Involvement & Leadership Development offers a variety of student organizational services to advisors.
-To find out more information about advisor training programs or other information related to student organizations please contact Christy Fraticola at 753-6505.
-Additionally, Student Involvement & Leadership Development houses a variety of printed materials that cover a wide range of topics including: meetings, icebreakers/team builders, communication skills, leadership styles, ethics, recruiting members, fundraising, problem solving, multicultural awareness, presentations and programming, publicity, stress management, volunteerism, training, delegation, conflict resolution.
+The staff within the Organization and Student Involvement Suite (OASIS) offer a variety of student organizational services to advisors.
+For more information about advisor training programs or other information related to student organizations please contact Alex Pitner at email@example.com.
+Additionally, OASIS houses a variety of printed materials that cover a wide range of topics including: meetings, icebreakers/team builders, communication skills, leadership styles, ethics, recruiting members, fundraising, problem solving, multicultural awareness, presentations and programming, publicity, stress management, volunteerism, training, delegation and conflict resolution.

 The advisor can help maintain the existence of the student organization by providing continuity with past history and traditions.
 Such activities may include consulting on University policy, serving as a role model, arbitrating group conflicts, and keeping files on past organizational functions.